Portugal national rugby union team: 2008–present

-After the World Cup, Portugal faced some problems, including the end of the international career or of the career of several key players, like Joaquim Ferreira, Paulo Murinello and Rui Cordeiro, and achieved only one win over Czech Republic in the final round of the European Nations Cup tournament, finishing in 5th place, their worst result since 2002.
+After the World Cup, Portugal faced some problems, including the end of the club and international careers of several key players, like Joaquim Ferreira, Paulo Murinello, Samuel Belo and Rui Cordeiro, and achieved only one win over Czech Republic in the final round of the European Nations Cup tournament, finishing in 5th place, their worst result since 2002.

-On 1 November 2008 they lost at home against Canada 21–13, in a friendly game.
-Tomás Morais to face the upcoming edition of the Six Nations B, that also qualifies for the 2011 Rugby World Cup finals, had New Zealander Murray Henderson assigned as assistant coach.
+On 1 November 2008, they lost at home against Canada 21–13 in a friendly game.
+After a disappointing campaign under Tomaz Morais in the 2006–2008 edition of the Six Nations B, that would qualify for the 2011 Rugby World Cup finals, Murray Henderson was assigned as Specialist Forward coach.

 Portugal missed the second presence at the Rugby World Cup finals, after two surprising losses at home with Georgia (10–16) and Romania (9–20), which the "Lobos" had previously defeated 22–21 abroad.
 Portugal thus missed the 3rd place that would have granted access to the Rugby World Cup repechage.

 Tomaz Morais was replaced by New Zealand coach Errol Brain, in October 2010, with a three years contract.
 He had mixed results, starting with strong performances but ended up with disappointing games.
 He was replaced by Frederico Sousa in October 2013.

 Portugal lost to Germany in the 2015–16 European Nations Cup Division 1A, finishing last, resulting in relegation for the following year.

+After Portugal got relegated to the 2016–17 Rugby Europe Trophy, Portugal went on to win the tournament 3 times in a row until the 2018–19 season, when they were granted promotion to the Rugby Europe Championship.
+Since then, Portugal have been quite successful in the competition.
+In the 2020–21 season, they finished 3rd place in a league system and in the 2022–23 season, they finished 1st place in a pool with Romania, Poland and Belgium, which led them to a semi-final with Spain, which they won (27–10), going all the way to the final in Badajoz, which they lost to Georgia (38–11).